hack3ric/mimic/README.md

 Currently Mimic does not ship prebuilt binaries.
 You have to build it from source.
 See [Building from Source](#building-from-source) for more information.

-The following requirements need to be satisfied on every machine that would run Mimic:
+### Kernel support

-- Recent Linux kernel and headers, compiled with BTF (`CONFIG_DEBUG_INFO_BTF=y`) and BPF JIT (`CONFIG_BPF_JIT=y`) support
-  - Most distros enables them on 64-bit systems by default, and version >= 6.1 is guaranteed to work.
+To run Mimic, you need recent Linux kernel and its headers, compiled with BPF (`CONFIG_BPF_SYSCALL=y`), BPF JIT (`CONFIG_BPF_JIT=y`), and BTF (`CONFIG_DEBUG_INFO_BTF=y`) support.
+Most distros enable them on 64-bit systems by default.
 On single-board computers with custom kernel, recompilation with these options enabled is probably needed.

-- libbpf, version 1.x
-  - `apt install libbpf1` or similar, depending on your Linux distro
+BPF support varies depending on architecture, kernel version and distro configurations.
+Be ready if installed kernel won't load eBPF programs JITed even when enabled, or JIT does not support calling kernel function.

+The following is a list of kernel versions verified to work on certain architectures; feel free to test out and contribute to the list!

+- x86_64: >= v6.1
+- riscv64: >= v6.7

+### Kernel Module

 To use Mimic, first load the kernel module which provides lower-level access of network packages for eBPF programs.
 If you use packaged version of Mimic (.deb), DKMS should compile it against current kernel automatically: